Options strives to create an environment in which people of color do not experience racism or prejudice. Read More

 CHIEF INFORMATION OFFICER

-Marni Gwynn, MA, LPC
+Marni Gwynn, LPC

-Social Services Director
+Senior Social Services Director

-Alice Kintner, MS, QMHP
+Alice Kintner, LMFT

 Salem, South